yaldram/youtube-chat/backend/README.md

   xata init —schema=schema.json
   ```

-- Passing the schema parameter to the init command will create the ``.xatarc` and `src/config/xata.ts` for the user's own DB.
-You might need to create a `config` folder under `src`.
+- Passing the schema parameter to the init command will create the `.xatarc` and `src/config/xata.ts` for your own DB.

 ## API Routes